-Arianna Huffington’s book Thrive has as a whole chapter on the importance of sleep, and how not getting enough reduces your emotional intelligence, self-regard, assertiveness, sense of independence, empathy, interpersonal relationships, positive thinking and impulse control.
-I knew it was important but I didn’t realise it was that important.
+Arianna Huffington’s book Thrive has a whole chapter on the importance of sleep, and how not getting enough reduces your emotional intelligence, self-regard, assertiveness, sense of independence, empathy, interpersonal relationships, positive thinking, and impulse control.
+I knew how alcohol affects sleep was important but I didn’t realise it was that important.

 You need to give your body what it needs to recover.
 And sleep is one of the key restorative tonics you can give it!

 If you used alcohol as a coping mechanism for finding it hard to get to sleep, then you have to deal with the underlying issue.
-Alcohol has been influencing your sleeping pattern for many years.
+How alcohol affects sleep has been ongoing for you for many years.
 It can take the body a bit of time to adjust to a normal sleep cycle that is not chemically induced.

 It may also mean you have begun to feel worry, feelings that booze may have blocked out.
 (I get quite anxious halfway to falling asleep and sort of have to start again.)
 And so you need to deal with that stress.
 There is something on your mind, and you need to deal with it – not because not drinking is having an adverse affect.
 Don’t let your internal saboteur trick you!